RaghavMadan/IBIS/README.md

 # IBIS

-**IBIS** (Integrated Brain Information System) is a modular neuroimaging pipeline for extracting and consolidating brain imaging covariates (ROI voxels, buffer zones, EDT, variance) from NIfTI data.
-Designed for use in prediction and machine-learning workflows.
+**IBIS** (Integrated Brain Information System) is a modular neuroimaging pipeline for extracting and consolidating brain imaging covariates (ROI voxels, buffer zones, EDT) from group averaged brain maps (NIFTI).
+Designed for use in neuroimaging based computational modeling approaches.

 ## Overview